 Books listed on Amazon by publishing houses have a lot of information on each sales page.

-Do you know that you too can add much more to your book page on Amazon for both ebooks and print books?
+Do you know that you can add much more to your book page on Amazon for both ebooks and print books?

-You will need to set up your Amazon Author Central page to add all this information.
+Find out how to set up your Amazon Author Central page to add all this information.

 Read our complete how-to guide on getting the best out of your Author Central page.